The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Deductible expenses include:

-• Work-related vehicle expenses: The standard mileage rate is 65.5 cents per mile for tax year 2023.
+- Work-related vehicle expenses: The standard mileage rate is 67 cents per mile for tax year 2024.

 Keep good track of your business expenses throughout the year so you can take advantage of all available deductions at tax time.
+Accurately tracking these expenses can help reduce your business income and lower your taxable income.

-6. State and local taxes (SALT deduction)
+6. State and Local Taxes (SALT Deduction)

 You can include the amounts paid for real estate taxes, property taxes, and either income taxes or general sales taxes.
 You cannot deduct both.
 The maximum SALT deduction is $10,000 ($5,000 if married filing separately).